After hosting the Siena Alumni Connection radio show for 14 years, here’s my best advice:

 1- Be Willing

-Half the people invited to be on the show, do not do it.
+Half the people invited to be on the show, do not agree to be on.
 Some are afraid of being on the radio, or think they are not interesting or feel they do not have the time.
 This is a missed opportunity.
 Think about it: turning down a half-hour exposure to thousands of people at no cost?
-About half my guests are doing their first radio show ever and they manage to do quite well.
+About half my guests are doing their first radio show ever and they all manage to do quite well.

 2- Send a Good Introduction